The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Beyond their mobile network, Vodafone maintains their own backbone infrastructure and undersea cables in core regions, complemented by partner agreements to extend coverage to approximately 150 countries worldwide.
 Their network architecture places emphasis on integrating fixed and mobile technologies, providing enterprises with unified connectivity experiences across more diverse access methods.

 Vodafone offer fully managed SD-WAN service utilising Cisco Catalyst SD-WAN.
-This service is backed by service level agreements targeting 99.95% uptime and 4 hour response times for more urgent issues.
+This service is backed by service level agreements targeting 99.95% uptime and 4-hour response times for more urgent issues.
 Their operations infrastructure maintains 24/7 Network Operations Centres in the UK and India, whilst also leveraging local country operations for on-site support in regions where Vodafone operates as an ISP.

 Pros and Cons